-The only thing letting this down is the story line, it could have been better there is a noticeable dip in certain parts and my attention wondered elsewhere.
-There were also some errors that I couldn’t over look, almost too many to list maybe I’m just being a bit too pedantic, but The Nuclear Launch Device used by Hendricks has a Russian keyboard, but the Interface Screen is in English.
+The only thing letting this down is the storyline, it could have been better there is a noticeable dip in certain parts and my attention wandered elsewhere.
+There were also some errors that I couldn’t overlook, almost too many to list maybe I’m just being a bit too pedantic, but The Nuclear Launch Device used by Hendricks has a Russian keyboard, but the Interface Screen is in English.

 All in all, I would say the film is worth watching and will keep you mostly entertained throughout.

 .Mission Impossible: Ghost Protocol is out in the UK on Boxing Day.